codebytes/codebytes.github.io/_posts/2023-05-18-drawio-in-vscode.md

 ## Other Features

-Besides the features I've covered so far, the [`hediet.vscode-drawio`](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension also provides a host of other functionalities.
+Besides the features I've covered so far, the [Draw.io Integration extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) extension also provides a host of other functionalities.
 These include:
 - Offline support: By default, the extension uses an offline version of Draw.io.

 - Themes: Multiple Draw.io themes are available for users to choose from.